syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ### Rounded corners

-The [`borderRadius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ColumnSeries/borderRadius.html) property can be used to add the rounded corners to the rectangle.
+The [`borderRadius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ColumnSeries/borderRadius.html) property is used to add the rounded corners to the rectangle.

 {% highlight dart %}